-Assalam Alaykoum, Merhaba bikoum fil Maghrib (Hello, Welcome to Morocco)
+Assalam Alaykoum, Merhaba bikoum fl Maghrib (Hello, Welcome to Morocco)

 Join us and discover the mystical beauty of our kingdom.

-Please, read this Explore page so you can learn more about our country, our traditions and customs, our health care system and our social program.
+Please, read carefully this Explore page so that you can learn more about our country, our traditions and customs, our health care system and our social program.

 1. About the country

 Morocco, officially the Kingdom of Morocco, is located in Northern Africa.
 It is bordered by Spain to the north, Algeria to the east, and Mauritania to the south.
 It has a population of over 32 million and an area of 710.000 Km².

 The political capital of Morocco is Rabat, although the largest city is Casablanca.
 Morocco has both Atlantic and Mediterranean coastlines, and many of the large towns are also coastal, including the fabulous trading cities of Casablanca, Agadir and Rabat.
 In land, on the edge of the Atlas Mountains, lie the equally enticing towns of Fés, Marrakech and Meknès.

 Morocco is a safe and moderate country that offers a fascinating taste of Africa and gives you the opportunity to learn more about the Arabic and Islamic influences that are shaping the world.
 Almost all Moroccans speak either Berber, Moroccan Arabic (Darija) or French as mother tongues.

 At present, Morocco is looking into ways and means for the setting up of a health system liable to satisfy the requirements of the end of this century while taking into account the socio-economic constraints.
 The current health system comprises three sectors: a public sector consisting of the structures of the ministry of public Health together with those of the Health services of the Royal Armed Forces, a semipublic sector, and a private sector.

 There are 10 medical schools in Morocco :